xjloh/proj-app/README.md

 ✨ Pitch Details Page: Click on any pitch to view its details, with multimedia and description displayed.

-✨ Profile Page: Users can view the list of pitches they've submitted.
+✨ Profile Page: Users can view and delete the pitches they've submitted.

 ✨ Views Counter: Tracks the number of views for each pitch instead of an upvote system.

 ✨ Search: Search functionality to load and view pitches efficiently.

 ✨ Minimalistic Design: Fresh and simple UI with only the essential pages for ease of use and a clean aesthetic.

 ## ⏩ Quick Start